In writing by hand, we deliberately pause to make the brain wait. This forced interruption, called disfluency, yields more thoughtful writing.

 There’s a reason many successful writers from David Foster Wallace to JK Rowling opt to write with pen and paper — longhand is intentionally slower than the click-clack of a keyboard.
-(Note: I do encourage everyone to blog as another instrument of expression and a place to show your work).
+(Note: I encourage everyone to blog as another instrument of expression and a place to show your work).

 When your mind moves as fast as the computer keys, you tend to overproduce.
-It's like taking down all the professor’s notes in class.
-While everything gets consumed none of the words have staying power.
-There's no such thing as a tranquil flood of information.
+Taking down all the professor’s notes in class can backlash; while everything gets consumed, none of the words have staying power.
+But when you take notes by hand, you double your chances of remembering them.

 Whether you’re writing via keyboard or analog, all writing is in the edit.
 Having a writing process just makes it easier.